Thunderpole T2000 vs T3000

 The T-2000 and T-3000 CB radios are both packed with features, but which ones do you actually use the most or even need?
 Let’s start with the similarities; both have 7 colour large LCD displays and come with the heavy-duty T-series microphone, both have all the UK and European CB radio bands built in and work from 12v or 24v vehicles, and both have channel scan, AM/FM, LCR and auto-squelch as standard.
 But what features are unique to each radio?
 Well, the T-2000 has memory channels, automatic noise limiter and frequency read-out.
-Whereas the T-3000 has a 2 pin Kenwood style accessory socket with VOX capability and dimmable LCD display.
+Whereas the T-3000 has a 2 pin Kenwood style accessory socket with VOX capability, backlit buttons and dimmable LCD display.

 So, if you are you using the CB radio as a base station and need to store dedicated channels in memory and/or see the frequency, then the T-2000 may be the best bet.
 But if you need a radio to use in a vehicle with hands-free capability or need a dimmable display for driving at night then the T-3000 may be more suited.